Yoctol/bottender/examples/messenger-attachment-upload/README.md

 ## Idea of this example

-This example shows how to use CLI tool which support messenger attachements uploading.
+This example shows how to use CLI tool which support messenger attachments uploading.
 And then use util function to get the right attachmentId for bot using.

 ## Related examples